- Custom SaaS App Development

 2. Multi-Tenant Architecture

+The SaaS architecture of the multi-tenancy model is quite opposite to its single-tenancy model.
+In this model, a single instance of the app is deployed and shared among all the tenants or customers.
 It is one of the most sought-after architectural types when it comes to designing a SaaS app.
 It allows customers to share a common database and app information among themselves, with the exception that the data of each tenant is secure.
+In very simple terms, a multi-tenant SaaS model allows all its premium subscribers to use and share the same SaaS solution or software to save time and store data.

 An ideal example of a multi-tenant SaaS model is Google Workspace (formerly called G Suite).